 With the summer heat, it's important to reduce stress on the grid when possible.

-ConnectedSolutions sends signals to inverters that control batteries to reduce peak energy use, reducing air pollution and lowering electricity cost.
+ConnectedSolutions sends signals to inverters that control batteries to reduce peak energy use, reducing air pollution, and lowering electricity costs.

-You can participate in this program either by installing a batterystorage system controlled by one of the approved inverters below..
+You can participate either by installing a battery storage system controlled by one of the approved inverters below.
 When the time is right, National Grid makes it easy by sending a signal directly to your inverter which controls your battery.

 Take the first step!
-Contact a inverter manufacturer (below) or your installer today.
+Contact an inverter manufacturer (below) or your installer today.

 Supported inverters are:

-Customers will receive an incentive every summer and winter based on the performance of their battery system.
+Customers will receive an incentive every summer based on the performance of their battery system.